 NASD Kicks Off Mediation Settlement Month; Lower Mediation Prices for October

-Washington, D.C. — NASD announced that its annual Mediation Settlement Month event will take place this October, offering parties special incentives to try mediation as an alternative to arbitration.
-Parties that mediate cases in the NASD forum during October will be able to do so anywhere in the country at significantly reduced rates.
+Washington, DC — NASD announced that its annual Mediation Settlement Month event will take place this October, offering parties special incentives to try mediation as an alternative to arbitration.
+Parties that mediate cases in the NASD forum during October will be able to do so in any of NASD's mediation locations at significantly reduced rates.

-Settlement Month marks NASD's sixth annual settlement event, and the seventh anniversary of NASD's steadily growing mediation program.
+This years Settlement Month marks NASD's seventh annual settlement event, and the eighth anniversary of NASD's growing mediation program.